AdguardTeam/KnowledgeBase/docs/general/https-filtering/known-issues.md

 On AdGuard for Mac:

 1. Click the gear icon.
-On the dropdown menu, go to *Advanced* → *Filtering log...*.
+In the drop-down menu, go to *Advanced* → *Filtering log...*.
 2. Click the request whose certificate you want to inspect to open the request details.
 3. Click *View certificate*.